Michael Curtiz: Cinematography

-Sidney Rosenzweig argues that Curtiz did have his own personal style, which was in place by the time of his move to America: "high crane shots to establish a story's environment; unusual camera angles and complex compositions in which characters are often framed by physical objects; much camera movement; subjective shots, in which the camera becomes the character's eye; and high contrast lighting with pools of shadows".
+Sidney Rosenzweig argues that Curtiz had his own personal style, which was in place by the time of his move to America: "high crane shots to establish a story's environment; unusual camera angles and complex compositions in which characters are often framed by physical objects; much camera movement; subjective shots, in which the camera becomes the character's eye; and high contrast lighting with pools of shadows".
 Aljean Harmetz states that, "Curtiz's vision of any movie... was almost totally a visual one".

 A few months after arriving in Hollywood as Warner Bros.' new director, Curtiz explained that he wanted to make viewers feel as though they were actually witnessing a story on screen:

 In preparing scenes, Curtiz liked to compare himself to an artist, painting with characters, light, motion, and background on a canvas.
 However, during his career, this "individualism," says Robertson, "was hidden from public view" and undervalued because, unlike many other directors, Curtiz's films covered such a wide spectrum of different genres.
-He was therefore seen by many as more of a versatile master technician who worked under Warner Bros.' direction, rather than as an auteur with a unique and recognizable style.
+He was therefore seen by many as a versatile master technician who worked under Warner Bros.' direction, rather than as an auteur with a unique and recognizable style.